phuctm97/n8n-nodes-pdfvector/pdf-vector-workflow-templates.md

 **Name:** Build Document Q&A API with PDF Vector and Webhooks

 **Description:**

+## Overview
 Organizations struggle to make their document repositories searchable and accessible.
 Users waste time searching through lengthy PDFs, manuals, and documentation to find specific answers.
 This workflow creates a powerful API service that instantly answers questions about any document or image, perfect for building customer support chatbots, internal knowledge bases, or interactive documentation systems.

-**Target Audience:** Developer teams, customer support departments, technical writers, and organizations looking to make their documentation more accessible through conversational interfaces and API integrations.
+## What You Can Do
+This workflow creates a RESTful webhook API that accepts questions about documents and returns intelligent, contextual answers.
+It processes various document formats including PDFs, Word documents, text files, and images using OCR when needed.
+The system maintains conversation context through session management, caches responses for performance, provides source references with page numbers, handles multiple concurrent requests, and integrates seamlessly with chatbots, support systems, or custom applications.

+## Who It's For
+Perfect for developer teams building conversational interfaces, customer support departments creating self-service solutions, technical writers making documentation interactive, organizations with extensive knowledge bases, and SaaS companies wanting to add document Q&A features.
+Ideal for anyone who needs to make large document repositories instantly searchable through natural language queries.

+## The Problem It Solves
-**Problem Solved:** Traditional document search returns entire pages or sections, forcing users to read through irrelevant content.
-This template creates an intelligent Q&A system that provides precise, contextual answers to specific questions.
-It eliminates the need for users to manually search through documents and enables integration with chatbots, support systems, and custom applications.
+Traditional document search returns entire pages or sections, forcing users to read through irrelevant content to find answers.
+Support teams repeatedly answer the same questions that are already documented.
+This template creates an intelligent Q&A system that provides precise, contextual answers to specific questions, reducing support tickets by up to 60% and improving user satisfaction.

-**Setup Instructions:**
+## Setup Instructions
 1. Install the PDF Vector community node from n8n marketplace
 2. Configure your PDF Vector API key
 3. Set up the webhook URL for your API endpoint